Validamycin A

 Mechanism of Action

-Validamycin A acts as a competitive inhibitor of trehalase, which is essential for the digestion of trehalose, a storage carbohydrate in fungi.
-By inhibiting this enzyme, Validamycin A disrupts fungal growth and reproduction, making it effective against various fungal pathogens in crops.
+This antifungal agent acts as a competitive inhibitor of trehalase, an enzyme essential for the digestion of trehalose, a storage carbohydrate in fungi.
+By blocking this enzyme, it disrupts fungal growth and reproduction, making it effective against a wide range of crop-related fungal pathogens.

 Applications